-Provides the student with a basic understanding of the science of veterinary medicine and veterinary care.
+Provides the student with a basic understanding of veterinary medicine and veterinary care.
 Introduces common diseases and methods of diagnosis and treatment with an emphasis on husbandry procedures and disease prevention.
 Applies to Associate Degree.
 Transfer credit: CSU

 EATM M23AL - ELEMENTARY VETERINARY CARE I LABORATORY